LionelDraghi/bbt/README.md

 Here is the magic : bbt understand some of the words in the step description (that is words afters *When*, *Then*, etc.).
 It has it's own simple [DSL](https://en.wikipedia.org/wiki/Domain-specific_language), with a vocabulary dedicated to test, with  keywords like *run*, *output*, *contains*, etc.

+Althrough simple, you don't have to learn this language by heart : ask for a template file with
+`bbt -ct` (or `--create_template`)
+or ask for the grammar with
+`bbt -lg` (or `--list_grammar`)

 ### Tests are easy to run
 bbt as no dependencies on external lib or tools (diff tools, for example), and aims at reducing uses of other tools, Makefile complexity, and platform dependency.
 *Describe behavior once, verify everywhere!*
-You don't have to learn it by heart : ask for a template file with
-`bbt -ct` (or `--create_template`)
-or ask for the grammar with
-`bbt -lg` (or `--list_grammar`)

 ### Tests are Self documented
 Your tests scenarios are already documented : you wrote them in Markdown, they will be nicely presented on github out of the box.